GaetanLepage/phd-manuscript/sections/4_active_ssl/2_method/0_index.typ

 The central concept of the method consists in building and refining a 2D egocentric map encoding the relative positions of each source.
 They are built to model the likelihood of the sources presence in the surroundings of the robot.

-To build such a map, we start by running the #acr("SSL") model which provides the estimated #acr("DoA") spectrum.
+To build such a map, we start by running the #acr("SSL") model which provides the estimated #doa spectrum.
-This detection is then transformed into a _#acr("DoA") map_ projecting the one dimensional localization result to an egocentric 2D map containing the same information.
+This detection is then transformed into a _#doa map_ projecting the one dimensional localization result to an egocentric 2D map containing the same information.
 Then, this map is combined to the ones from previous steps after the latter have been transposed to the current robot frame.
 Different ways of operating this aggregation have been proposed.
 Finally, the 2D relative position of the sources are extracted from this estimated egocentric map.